 Parking is on-street, but it is free and safe, with the cottage situated in a well thought of residential area.
 Because the cottage is so centrally situated and in a conservation area full of lovely old housing built far before the advent of cars, this situation is common to many of the properties in this area.
 On the plus side though, we've never had any trouble finding parking within 100 yards, (and once you're parked up, you could happily do without your car for at least a week if you so desired - and that way there's no argument over who's driving if you fancy staggering back from one of the many fantastic walking-distance restaurants instead!!).
 As for loading and unloading, there is an off-road space directly in front of the cottage where you can park while you load or unload your suitcase, shopping bags, etc, but this is only available short term.

 (Please note that the cottage is next door but one from a lovely public house/gastro pub (who offer our guests 10% off food in their fab restaurant) , so on a sunny weekend afternoon, there will be some level of noise from the pub's nearby outdoor seating area.
 No-one who's stayed with us has had a problem with noise, and with the pub being in a residential area, it is closely regulated, but I'd rather you knew all the facts before making the decision to stay with us.
-(I also know this fact has swayed a few people TOWARDS staying - many people have been absolutely delighted to have the pub so close and a few have written "I wish it was my local" in the guest book!! )
+(I also know this fact has swayed a few people TOWARDS staying - many people have been absolutely delighted to have the pub so close and a few have written "I wish it was my local" in the guest book!!).